Roobobster/Ant-Colony-Simulation-V2.0/README.md

 ## Overview
 An ant colony simulation where ants spawn from a colony and try to find and deposit food in a ant pheromone style.
-This is a reworked project I have worked on before called Ant-Colony-Simulation V1.0.
+This is a reworked project I have worked on before called Pheromone-Simulation V1.0.

 This version contains a lot more efficient structure and expandable code.
 The path following is more intelligent than last time and the properties for the ants are very customisable.
 The ants now drop a visible trail although the ants will scense a world grid which they place the scents on for optimisation so that overlapping scents don't waste computation power.